At Spendesk, we’re dead set on growing our business. That means helping even more companies spend smarter.

 It all started three years ago…

-We knew fairly early on that this process would be vital for us.
+We knew fairly early on that the onboarding process would be vital for us.
 At that point, Spendesk was already a team of 15, working out of the eFounders studio in Paris.

 The big catalyst was the decision to leave the studio and move into our own office.
 The company had good traction, and it was clear that a lot of growth was coming soon.